BobbiValentine/Wildlife-in-Pukaskwa-National-Park/README.md

 {% include Number_of_Species_Detected_per_Year.html %}

+Let's break it down one more time and examine the number of species detected each year at each location.
 In 2010, Otter Island recorded a total of 52 moose sightings.
 Over the years, there has been a steady decline, with no moose observations on the island since 2021.
 The highest number of species spotted in a single location in one year occurred at One Lake Island in 2020, with 181 snowshoe hare observations.
 Raccoons were observed at Shotwatch Cove in both 2018 and 2021.
 While other species are spotted across various locations, it’s possible that Shotwatch Cove offers the ideal environment for raccoons, making it an especially suitable habitat for them.
 Which species will you analyze first?

 {% include Number_of_Species_per_Year.html %}